Lguest: Decline and removal (2017)

-As KVM and hardware‑assisted virtualisation matured, interest in lguest dwindled.
+As KVM and hardware‑assisted virtualization matured, interest in lguest dwindled.
 During the first half of the Linux 4.14 merge window the entire subsystem was deleted “due to lack of interest and maintenance.”
 Rusty Russell subsequently announced the closure of the project's mailing list, noting that lguest had already been removed from the kernel.

 Status after 4.14

 Although no longer maintained upstream, community‑supplied out‑of‑tree patches allow lguest to be built against newer kernels for teaching and experimentation.